kkensuke/myjb-ja/_sources/pages/jb/custom-admonitions.md

 ## Change icons for pre-defined admonitions
-You can choose icon for admonitions from [Fontawsome](https://fontawesome.com/search?o=r&m=free&f=brands%2Cclassic%2Csharp)
+You can choose icons for admonitions from [Fontawsome](https://fontawesome.com/search?o=r&m=free&f=brands%2Cclassic%2Csharp)

 :::css
 /* change icon for note */